DanielPresas/ThermocheckApp/README.md

 ### *Running:*

-Navigate to `Thermocheck/Build/bin/ARM` and run the Thermocheck executable.
+Navigate to `Thermocheck/Build/bin/ARM/{config}` and run the Thermocheck executable.

 ## **Current build**

-Video capture device with Haar Cascade algorithm for face detection.
+ImGui window with options, log, and video feed viewer.